Thermodynamics of nonequilibrium driven diffusive systems in mild contact with boundary reservoirs: A formula for the quasi-potential

 \subsection{Orthogonal relation for the currents}

-Assume that the matrix $D(\rho)$ is a scalar and that the external current $E$ vanishes.
+Assume that the matrix $D(\rho)$ is a scalar and that the external field $E$ vanishes.
 We keep $E$ in the notation though it vanishes.
 Recall the representation \eqref{3-14} for the quasi-potential.
 By the Einstein relation \eqref{0-1},

 Therefore, $J^a_{E,\lambda}(\rho) \,=\, -\, \sigma(\rho)\, \nabla f'(F)$.
 Keep in mind that $E=0$ although it remains in the notation.
-By this formula for the anti-symmetric current and the second equation in \eqref{3-13} the orthogonal relation \eqref{3-15} can be written as
+By this formula for the anti-symmetric current and the second equation in \eqref{3-13} the orthogonality relation \eqref{3-15} can be written as